luke-lite/Box-Office-Analysis/README.md

 The dataset does not include consistent data on revenue and production budget, which limited the number of movies that could be analyzed.
 Ideally, more data collection should be done to improve the accuracy of the data.

-The genre analysis examined individual genres, but did not consider what types of genres are most often paired together.
-It is possible that certain combinations of genres are more likely to have success than others.

 Directorial analysis only considered the total number of movies directed at the time of data collection.
 Ideally, the analysis should include data on the number of movies a director had made prior to the release of each specific movie, as well as analysis on the likelihood of a director's financial success based on the performance of their past movies, but this would also require a great deal more data collection and preparation.

-In addition, directorial analysis should include verifying that a directors previous experience matches the other recommended criteria: higher production budgets and movies with broad appeal.
+In addition, directorial analysis should include verifying that a directors previous experience matches the other recommended criteria: higher production budgets and movies with broad appeal that fit the correct genre pairings.

 ## Repository Structure
 ```